-Student organizations must apply for and maintain university recognition with the Office of Campus Life.
+Student organizations must apply for and maintain university recognition with the Office of Student Life.
 Staff members will work with individuals to form a new student organization and/or register a current one.
-Organizations in the formation stage will be assigned a liaison in the Office of Campus Life and are required to meet with their liaison prior to arranging a meeting with SGA (sga.iit.edu).
-After the potential new organization is pre-approved during a Student Government Association Senate meeting, the new organization will create a constitution with the help of Campus Life staff members.
-Once the constitution has been approved by the Office of Campus Life, the organization will complete the formal recognition form located on HawkLink.
-The Office of Campus Life reserves the right, in its sole discretion, to withhold recognition from those prospective organizations whose purpose is deemed to be in conflict with the institutional mission or operation of Illinois Tech.
+Organizations in the formation stage will be to meet with a staff member in the Office of Student Life and are required to meet with the Office of Student Life staff prior to arranging a meeting with SGA (sga.iit.edu).
+After the potential new organization is approved during a Student Government Association Senate meeting, the new organization will need to attend a student organization training with a student life staff member to complete the formal recognition.
+The Office of Student Life reserves the right, in its sole discretion, to withhold recognition from those prospective organizations whose purpose is deemed to be in conflict with the institutional mission or operation of Illinois Tech.

-Recognized organizations can maintain their recognition by registering the organization with the Office of Campus Life each academic year.
-Registration requires an organization to accomplish to the satisfaction of the Office of Campus Life each of the tasks listed below.
+Recognized organizations can maintain their recognition by registering the organization with the Office of Student Life at the beginning of the academic year.
+Registration requires an organization to accomplish to the satisfaction of the Office of Student Life each of the tasks listed below.

-- Submit a list of all officers and the faculty/staff advisor(s) for the organization.
+- Submit a list of all officers and the faculty/staff advisor(s) for the organization on suitable.
 All organizations must have a faculty or staff advisor in order to achieve or maintain recognition.

-- Update your constitution as needed with the Office of Campus Life.
-Attend student organization workshops each semester; topics include programming, finance, event management and more.
+- Attend student organization training workshops each semester; topics include programming, finance, event management and more.
 Presidents and treasurers must attend.

-- Remain in good standing with the Office of Campus Life; organization status is evaluated by professional staff in areas of finance, behavior, academics and judicial affairs.
+- Remain in good standing with the Office of Student Life; organization status is evaluated by professional staff in areas of finance, behavior, academics and judicial affairs.

-Contact the Office of Campus Life via email (firstname.lastname@example.org) with any questions regarding the registration process.
+Contact the Office of Student Life via email (firstname.lastname@example.org) with any questions regarding the registration process.

-Recognized organizations are eligible for support and services, such as reservation of space for meetings and events, mailbox space, account management, advising support from the Office of Campus Life, access to the Student Organization Center, announcements in IIT Today, slides on the TV screens around campus, and the ability to apply for funding from the Student Activities Fund.
+Recognized organizations are eligible for support and services, such as reservation of space for meetings and events, send packages to MTCC, account management, advising support from the Office of Student Life, announcements in OCL newsletter, slides on the TV screens around campus (Upshow), and the ability to apply for funding from the Student Activities Fund.

-Officers and executive board members of organizations must be regularly enrolled students in good academic and judicial standing.
+Officers (appointed and elected) and executive board members of organizations must be regularly enrolled students in good academic and judicial standing.
 General membership must generally be open to all full-time and part-time students.

 Illinois Tech expects student organizations, including fraternities and sororities, and their respective members to accept both personal and group responsibility for meeting recognized standards of good conduct.
 Organizations are expected to conduct their business in an honest, ethical fashion and to cooperate with Illinois Tech officials as requested.
 Officers must accept responsibility for control of organization events and ensure proper behavior of students and guests in attendance.
 Organizations shall operate in accordance with (i) any policy, procedure, process or protocol, temporary or otherwise, that Illinois Tech may adopt, and (ii) any directive of an Illinois Tech official, which is intended to minimize the risk to Illinois Tech and its faculty, students, staff, alumni and visitors from an epidemic, pandemic, other public health matter or federal, state or city emergency declaration.
 Organizations will be held responsible for damages to Illinois Tech property and/or equipment resulting from their use.
 Organizations are expected to follow all Illinois Tech and SGA/Finance Board procedures, rules and policies as well as all applicable laws of city, state and federal governments.

 Anyone may initiate a complaint against a student organization.
 (A complaint may be filed using this link: https://cm.maxient.com/reportingform.php?IllinoisTech&layout_id=7 and can also take the form of an Illinois Tech Department of Public Safety incident report regarding inappropriate behavior or misconduct.)
 Disciplinary action may be taken against organizations, including fraternities and sororities, for failure to follow any of the procedures, rules or policies delineated in this Student Handbook, including, but not limited to, those related to events (as defined in Section G below) and violations of the Code of Conduct.
 Such action may also be taken against organizations that no longer are fulfilling the purpose upon which their recognition was based.
-In its discretion, the Office of Student Affairs or Office of Campus Life may process infractions that either deems to be minor.
-If the organization wishes to appeal the decision of the Office of Student Affairs or Office of Campus Life with respect to such infractions or if the infraction is deemed not to be minor by the Office of Student Affairs or the Office of Campus Life, then an administrative hearing will be held before the Vice Provost and Dean of Students, or designee, in accordance with the procedures for such a hearing established under the Code of Conduct (see, generally, Article II, Section B above for details of such process).
+In its discretion, the Office of the Vice Provost for Student Affairs or Office of Student Life may process infractions that either deems to be minor.
+If the organization wishes to appeal the decision of the Office of the Vice Provost for Student Affairs or Office of Student Life with respect to such infractions or if the infraction is deemed not to be minor by the Office of the Vice Provost for Student Affairs or the Office of Student Life, then an administrative hearing will be held before the Vice Provost and Dean of Students, or designee, in accordance with the procedures for such a hearing established under the Code of Conduct (see, generally, Article II, Section B above for details of such process).

 Sanctions for infractions may include, but are not limited to, one or more of the following:

-- Mandatory Educational Programming.
-An organization may be required to attend, as a whole or in part, educational programming assigned by the Office of Student Affairs.
+Mandatory Educational Programming.
+An organization may be required to attend, as a whole or in part, educational programming assigned by the Office of the Vice Provost for Student Affairs.
 An organization may also be required to host and to facilitate its own programming under this sanction.

-- Substance Free Housing.
+Substance Free Organizational Space.
 An organization may not operate a facility where members are allowed to possess or consume alcohol or legal but controlled substances.
 Any combination of substance revocations may be assigned, dependent upon the offense.

 Illinois Tech reserves the right to hold both individuals and organizations, including fraternities and sororities, responsible for their actions.
 A student may be held individually responsible while, concurrently or consecutively, an organization may be held responsible for the same violation.
 The two processes are separate and independent.
 Charges against individual students will be processed in accordance with the provisions set forth in Article II, Section B.

-As used in this Student Handbook, with respect to an organization, including a fraternity or sorority, any social event (an “event”) is defined as any gathering, whether on or off-campus, that includes (i) members and/or guests of one or more organizations at which alcoholic beverages are in any manner offered or served, including, but not limited to, self-service or service by a third party vendor, or consumed and (ii) has been arranged, scheduled or announced in any way by an organization.
+As used in this Student Handbook, with respect to an organization, including a fraternity or sorority, any social event (an “event”) is defined as any gathering, whether on or off campus, that includes (i) members and/or guests of one or more organizations at which alcoholic beverages are in any manner offered or served, including, but not limited to, self-service or service by a third party vendor, or consumed and (ii) has been arranged, scheduled or announced in any way by an organization.
 Events may be co-hosted by organizations.
 Organizations must fill out an event space request form to book space on campus.

 Organization events with guests in attendance are limited to an attendance maximum of two guests per active or new, initiated or alumni member attending the event.
-Guests are defined as any non-member of the organization.
+Guests are defined as any non-Illinois Tech students.
 An organization and its members are responsible for the actions of their guests at all times.

-Organizations wishing to have events that exceed the 2:1 ratio may propose to do so by contacting the appropriate department (either Office of Campus Life or Residence Life) and submitting an event registration form at least 30 days in advance of the proposed event.
-In addition, the following rules shall apply to such event: a third-party vendor must be used for any alcohol service; private security if the event is to be held off the Illinois Tech campus or Illinois Tech Public Safety if the event is to be held on the campus, must be hired, at the organization’s expense, for the duration of the event; and any additional event-specific rules required by Campus Life, Residence Life, the Office of Student Affairs and/or Public Safety must be followed.
+Organizations wishing to have events that exceed the 2:1 guests per member ratio may propose to do so by contacting the appropriate department (either Office of Student Life or Residence Life) and submitting an event registration form at least 30 days in advance of the proposed event.
+In addition, the following rules shall apply to such event: a third-party vendor must be used for any alcohol service; private security if the event is to be held off the Illinois Tech campus or Illinois Tech Public Safety if the event is to be held on the campus, must be hired, at the organization’s expense, for the duration of the event; and any additional event-specific rules required by Student Life, Residence Life, the Office of the Vice Provost for Student Affairs and/or Public Safety must be followed.